No matter what industry you're in today, secure WiFi is a mission-critical service.

 Here’s how networking has evolved into a mobile-first world:

 Bandwidth is cheap, and most of the applications we use have moved to the cloud.
 Our email (365, Gmail), CRM (Salesforce), accounting system, school learning software, it is all on the web.
-Cloud-based software as service models are here to stay.
+Cloud-based software as service models is here to stay.

 WiFi Only Devices